BigPolarBear1/factorization/README.md

 So what we need to have is for zx^2 to be a square.
 And if it produces a square with zx^2-N, then we have a square relation.
 This quadratic coefficient can be used to compress these multiples of N down to just a single N in a sense.

 ok so zx^2 has to be square.
 So we find z values (quadratic coefficients) that are square.
 Then zx^2-n also has to be square.
 However, if z mod p^2 is square, then we can simply add p^2 to the quadratic coefficient.
 Until we generate a very small value.. and we are garantueed to have a smooth.
 THIS IS THE 2D SIEVING I WAS LOOKING FOR!
 THIS IS IT!
 It's not a perfect analogue of NFS, but its some hybrid.
 Holy fuck, I got to move fast on this, CIA assasination incoming for sure now (not that they stand a chance, I would kill them with my bear hands if they tried).

+I GOT IT!
+EUREKA!
+FINALLY.
+HOLY FUCK.
+GOD DAMNIT.
+IT'S SO EASY AND SIMPLE.
+WHY DID I MISS THIS?
+WTF.
+OK TOMORROW...
+I WILL WORK HARD.
+I WILL SIMPLY MODIFY THE QS_Variant AND IMPLEMENT WHAT I LEARNED HERE. :)